 Randers offers one of Denmark’s best and most varied trade environments.
 Visit the narrow medieval streets, where the shops are established in cosy half-timbered houses, or Randers Storcenter.

-The stars visit Randers.
-No matter whether you fancy theater, concerts or other types of artists, you will be entertained.
+The stars visits Randers.
+No matter whether you fancy theater, concerts or other types of artistry, you will be entertained.